A new year for Cecil County

 As the clock strikes midnight on Tuesday night and we celebrate our way into 2020, I am struck with the meaningfulness of another year of breaking and making the news — and especially in print.

-2019 saw many changes for the Cecil Whig, including the installation of a new editor (me) and the loss of one day per week in print (Mondays).
+2019 saw many changes for the Cecil Whig, including the installation of a new editor (me).

 And yet, all I can see as I prepare for fireworks, toasts, and ball drops to ring in 2020 is how steady and solid local journalism continues to be.

-I cut my teeth as a reporter at a daily newspaper in upstate New York, where I fell in love with the process and of creating daily news.
-Then, I started to run papers on my own — first a couple in Baltimore County, and now I oversee editorial direction for five from there to Ne wark, Del.
+I cut my teeth as a reporter at a daily newspaper in upstate New York, where I fell in love with the process of creating daily news.
+Then, I started to run papers on my own — first a couple in Baltimore County, and now I oversee editorial direction for five from there to Newark, Del.

 The Cecil Whig has become, however, my daily priority, and I’m looking so forward to continuing that in the new year.

-Note: Editor's note: This editorial, published in the Jan.
-1 issue of the Cecil Whig, incorrectly identified that our newspaper ceased production of our Monday print edition in 2019.
-The Cecil Whig published its last Monday print edition on July 30, 2018 due to an increase in newsprint costs due to tariffs approved by the Trump administration, however, the newspaper launched a local sports recap e-edition shortly thereafter.
-We regret this error.